 The following data were requested as a part of the 20th Study period review and provide information inclusive of all individuals that REACH provided crisis assessment in the quarter (both known to REACH and unknown).
 The breakdown of this data is focusing on assessment location and resulting outcome.
 The data is grouped by crisis assessments completed in a community setting (Community) that is exclusive of those occurring in the local hospital emergency department/CSB Emergency Services Department versus a second grouping of crisis assessments that are completed in the hospital emergency departments or CSB emergency services (ED/ES).
 FY23Q1 was the first quarter that this specific analysis of data is being reported (in addition to crisis assessment data reported earlier in this report and what is listed in the quarterly Adult and Children's REACH Data Summary Reports).
-The chart below indicates that for FY23Q4 59% of the assessments occurred within an ED/ES setting.
+The chart below indicates that for FY24Q2 52% of the assessments occurred within an ED/ES setting.

-Out of the 41% of the crisis assessments completed in a community setting, 91% of the individuals were able to remain in their home setting, 3.7% were admitted to a CTH/CSU and another 5.5% were psychiatrically hospitalized (primarily in private hospitals).
-The outcome as to the percentage of psychiatric hospitalizations increased by 1.0% as compared to the previous quarter.
-This data is visually represented in the chart below.
+Out of the 48% of the crisis assessments completed in a community setting, 86% of the individuals were able to remain in their home setting, 4.0% were admitted to a CTH/CSU, another 6.0% were psychiatrically hospitalized (primarily in private hospitals), 1.0% and 4.0% were listed as other.

-Out of the 59% of the crisis assessments completed in an ED/ES setting, 57.8% of the individuals were able to remain in their home setting, 4.6% were admitted to a CTH/CSU, 33.5% were psychiatrically hospitalized, 2% had "other" outcomes, 1.7% were hospitalized for medical treatment.
-This data is visually represented in the chart below.
+Out of the 52% of the crisis assessments completed in an ED/ES setting, 65% of the individuals were able to remain in their home setting, 4% were admitted to a CTH/CSU, 28% were psychiatrically hospitalized, and 3% had "other" outcomes.